 A $90 million construction project will shut down westbound I-696 between I-94 and I-75 starting Friday night.

-That stretch of the interstate will be closed to traffic beginning 9 p.m.
-Friday, April 27, the Michigan Department of Transportation (MDOT) announced last week.
-The closure will start with closing eastbound and westbound I-94 ramps to westbound I-696.
+That stretch of the interstate began closing to traffic at 9 p.m.
+Friday, April 27.
+The closure started with closing eastbound and westbound I-94 ramps to westbound I-696.

 "The closure will take the better part of that night and into Saturday morning, and will be fully closed by Saturday at 5 a.m.," said MDOT project manager Alan Ostrowski.